Axon

-A single axon, with all its branches taken together, can innervate multiple parts of the brain and generate thousands of synaptic terminals.
-A bundle of axons make a nerve tract in the central nervous system, and a fascicle in the peripheral nervous system.
+A single axon, with all its branches taken together, can target multiple parts of the brain and generate thousands of synaptic terminals.
+A bundle of axons makes a nerve tract in the central nervous system, and a fascicle in the peripheral nervous system.
 In placental mammals the largest white matter tract in the brain is the corpus callosum, formed of some 200 million axons in the human brain.